-Joni Jones is an associate professor in the Information Systems Decision Sciences Department and director of the Business Honors Program.
+Joni Jones is an associate professor in the Information Systems Decision Sciences Department.
 She teaches graduate and undergraduate courses in systems analysis and design, business honors professional development, and research methods.
 She previously taught introductory courses in computing as well as courses in C#, managerial statistics, business system application and design, and software applications.

 Her research interests include electronic commerce, variable pricing mechanisms such as information and prediction markets, and social network use in organizations.
 Her research has been published in the MIS Quarterly, Production and Operations Management, the Journal of E-Commerce, INFORMS Journal on Computing, Decision Support Systems and presented at national and international conferences.

 Jones holds a BS in business administration from the University of Illinois, Chicago, and earned a PhD from the University of Florida.
 She joined USF in 2003, having previously taught at the University of Michigan, the University of Florida, and Santa Fe Community College.
 Her professional service includes roles as a reviewer for numerous academic journals.
 She is a member of Beta Gamma Sigma.